It was great while it lasted - thanks!

 All over!
 Canada, USA, Mongolia, Japan, Botswana, Namibia, UK

-Favourite thing to do in science Travel to remote places to discover all the new and exciting processes occurring that no one else has been able to observe.
+Favourite thing to do in my job Travel to remote places to discover all the new and exciting processes occurring that no one else has been able to observe.

 I study dust storms around the world by travelling to remote arid regions to better understand how dust affects past, present, and future climate.